Gliptopolis/WLED_Klipper/README.md

 No need for me to reinvent the wheel when his method works so well.

-Assuming everything is now wired and programmed, it's time to start the integration with Mainsail and Klipper...
+Assuming everything is now wired and programmed, it's time to start the integration with Moonraker and Klipper...

 Now is the best time to go to the WLED app and create your custom profiles that will be called by Klipper later.
 When you open the app this is what you should see:
 ![alt text](https://github.com/Gliptopolis/WLED_Klipper/blob/main/images/WLED01.jpg))